 Are you suffering from bad breath?
 Then certain foods, health issues, and unhealthy lifestyle practices can be the causes.
 Bad breath, medically termed halitosis, can make you feel self-conscious and even cause nervousness.

 - Food.
-Food items breakdown in your mouth.
-This builds-up bacteria and releases bad odor.
-Foods like onions, garlic and spices, also generate bad breath.
-When these foods enter into your bloodstream after digestion they are carried to your lungs.
+Food items break down in your mouth.
+This builds up bacteria and releases a bad odor.
+Foods like onions, garlic, and spices, also generate bad breath.
+When these foods enter your bloodstream after digestion they are carried to your lungs.
 This usually affects your breath.